grycap/oscar/docs/fdl-composer.md

 ## How to access

 It does not require installation, just access to [fdl-composer web](https://composer.oscar.grycap.net/).
-If you would prefer to execute on your computer instead of using the web.
+If you prefer to execute on your computer instead of using the web.
 Clone the repository GitHub:

 ``` sh
 git clone https://github.com/grycap/fdl-composer